Boundary Definitions

 • Legal presumptions, intended to fill any gaps in the above evidence, that may or may not apply in your case;

-• Whether the legal concepts of adverse possession and of estoppel have caused a change in the position of the boundary;
+• Whether the legal concepts of adverse possession and of proprietary estoppel have caused a change in the position of the boundary;

 In attempting to resolve the above list you may need professional assistance.